Data Version Control (software): DVC and Git

 DVC stores large files and datasets in separate storage, outside of Git.
-This storage can be on the user’s computer or hosted on any major cloud storage provider, such as AWS S3, Google Cloud Storage, and Microsoft Azure Blob Storage.
+This storage can be on the user’s computer or hosted on any major cloud storage provider, such as Amazon S3, Google Cloud Storage, and Microsoft Azure Blob Storage.
 DVC users may also set up a remote repository on any server and connect to it remotely.

 When a user stores their data and models in the remote repository, text file is created in their Git repository which points to the actual data in remote storage.

 Features

 DVC's features can be divided into three categories: data management, pipelines, and experiment tracking.

 Data management

 Data and model versioning is the base layer of DVC for large files, datasets, and machine learning models.
 It allows the use of a standard Git workflow, but without the need to store those files in the repository.
 Large files, directories and ML models are replaced with small metafiles, which in turn point to the original data.
 Data is stored separately, allowing data scientists to transfer large datasets or share a model with others.

 DVC enables data versioning through codification.
 When a user creates metafiles, describing what datasets, ML artifacts and other features to track, DVC makes it possible to capture versions of data and models, create and restore from snapshots, record evolving metrics, switch between versions, etc.

 Unique versions of data files and directories are cached in a systematic way (also preventing file duplication).
 The working datastore is separated from the user’s workspace to keep the project light, but stays connected via file links handled automatically by DVC.